Medically reviewed by Kristin Hall, FNP

 Noticed more hairs on your brush, pillow or around the shower drain than normal?
 Dealing with hair loss is never fun, especially when you’re not sure what’s causing it.

-One of these factors is stress.
-If you’re feeling overly stressed due to work, your personal life or anything else, it’s possible that this stress could contribute either to mild thinning of your hair, or significant hair loss.
+One of these factors is emotional stress.
+If you’re feeling overly stressed due to work, your personal life or anything else, it’s possible that this stress could contribute either to mild hair thinning, or significant hair loss.

 Below, we’ve explained how and why stress can cause you to lose hair.
 We’ve also looked at a range of treatment options that can help you regrow any hair you lose due to stress.